trentbellinger/PIC-10A-Projects/README.md

 Week 10 Project: wordle game using 4-letter words

-Final Project: collecting and amnipulating different kinds of data from a file
+Final Project: collecting and manipulating different kinds of data from a file